powerhousepro69/videoinfox/readme.md

 sudo chmod +x /usr/local/bin/videoinfox
 ```
 <br />
+#### NEW is v4.2.11 Add: -Make Playlist on Home Screen.
+Save all search results as a Playlist.
 #### NEW in v4.2.00 Added Playlist Queue.
 Added Intermission in Settings + more options.
 #### NEW in v4.1.00 &nbsp; All keyboard driven.
 No more copying screen results to the clipboard.